 The Airport leases may contain more restrictive clauses than private sector leases.
-Lessees will be required to assume the liabilities associated with possession and control of real property including, but not limited to, compliance with all Federal, State and CBJ laws and regulations pertaining to the use, storage and disposal of hazardous materials and storm water pollution prevention regulations, air space protection and security of the airport through lessee parcel.
+Lessees will be required to assume the liabilities associated with possession and control of real property including, but not limited to, compliance with all Federal, State, and CBJ laws and regulations pertaining to the use, storage, and disposal of hazardous materials, storm water pollution prevention regulations, and air space protection and security of the airport.